periodo/periodo-places/README.md

 1. extracting geometries of the administrative regions from the Natural Earth data (see [place-ids/georgian-regions.json](place-ids/georgian-regions.json) for details), and

-1. querying Wikidata for instances of [Q1210300 mkhare](https://www.wikidata.org/wiki/Q1210300) (or [Q244339 administrative territorial entity of Georgia](https://www.wikidata.org/wiki/Q244339) in the case of Adjara) add the additional metadata required by the [Linked Places gazetteer format](https://github.com/LinkedPasts/linked-places#the-linked-places-format).
+1. querying Wikidata for instances of [Q1210300 mkhare](https://www.wikidata.org/wiki/Q1210300) (or [Q244339 administrative territorial entity of Georgia](https://www.wikidata.org/wiki/Q244339) in the case of Adjara) to add the additional metadata required by the [Linked Places gazetteer format](https://github.com/LinkedPasts/linked-places#the-linked-places-format).

 Note that Abkhazia is included in the [countries gazetteer](#countries-gazetteer).